lemoner20/DL-Configuration/README.md

 # ubuntu-DL-setting
-This setting is suitable for me.
+This applies only to my machine.

 Caffe  Tensorflow